Feeding chickens can be expensive, especially when you buy organic or non-GMO feed. Learn what chickens eat naturally to

 Free-ranging your flock and specifically planting perennials your chickens would eat naturally are great ways to drastically cut down on the cost of chicken feed.

 And the very best way to feed chickens for free is to let them out to free-range.
 When chickens free-range they can find their own food, saving you big bucks.

 While chickens free-range, they search their environment for edible weeds, grasses, bugs, small animals, and seeds.
 By allowing your chickens outside to free-range, they get some great exercise and fresh air.
 But it also allows them to feed themselves, so you don’t have to!

-Depending on your location and how often you let your flock out to free-range, you can cut your feed bill by more than half just by letting your chickens eat the already plentiful foods growing on your property.
+Depending on your location and how often you let your flock out to free-range, you can cut your feed bill by more than half just by letting your chickens eat the already plentiful foods growing on your property, or better yet, planting some perennials for them to enjoy next year and every year after that!

 Still unsure if you want to take on free-ranging?
 Read our article on the pros and cons of free-ranging your flock, it’s sure to help you make the right decision.

 Feed Chickens Naturally for free with 12 Perennial Weeds

 If you want to seriously up your free-ranging game, planting perennial weeds is the way to go.
 Free-ranging your birds is a great first step to saving money on chicken feed, but you can take it to the next level by not killing the perennial weeds that are already growing on your property.
 Those are what chickens eat naturally if left to themselves!

 There are hundreds of perennial “weeds” that are common in backyards and woodlands.
 Many of these plants are edible for chickens, and even for you and your family!